Download video (45.29 MB)

 much more robust and that the non-proliferation, genie, as he says,

+is no longer exclusive.
 So there's quite an increasing concern that this is still on

 going, that production is occurring among some Sunni salafists in Iraq